lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 **blm**{: style="color: blue"} builds input files with only a subset of the tags an executable will try to read.
 Defaults are used for the vast majority of tags.
-In any case each executable has its own unique set of tags, though they share many tags in common.
+In any case each executable has its own unique set of tags, though most executables share many tags in common.

 Executables accept input from two primary streams : tags in the ctrl file and additional information through command-line switches.